dulanjal/mdtester/Observe.md

 #### Timer
 A timer is similar to a Summary, except it is especially used to sample the time durations.
 Which means it can aggregate timing durations and provides duration statistics.
 Similar to Summary, it supports returning the count of recorded items and returning the maximum and mean values of events recorded and as well as returning values at different percentiles.
 A timer uses a Summary internally to provide these features.

+Following code demonstrates how to create a Timer with tags and example operations that could be performed on it:
 ```ballerina
 //Create a timer
 observe:Timer timer = new("event_duration", "Duration of an event.", tags);